rodu/music-exporter/README.md

 The music exporter parses an xml file created from an export of the iTunes music library, and organizes such export as a new copy of the files using a specific naming pattern.
-The patter used will be: [export folder] / [genre] / [artist] - [trak name]
+The pattern used will be: [export folder] / [genre] / [artist] - [trak name]

 The genre, the artist and the track names will be checked for the presence of invalid caracters which cannot be used on a given filesystem.
-The initial filesystem target will be the HFS+ of Mac, but the program will allow to easyly add more character replacements to satisfy for example NTFS Windows filesystem requirements.
+The initial filesystem target will be the HFS+ of Mac, but the program will allow to easily add more character replacements to satisfy for example NTFS Windows filesystem requirements.

 The program uses the SAX XML parser in order to deal with libraries export of